-Edible Blooms delivers unique floral arrangements, which include edible flower bouquets that come with donuts, chocolates fruits, as well as beer and wine gift baskets.
+Edible Blooms delivers unique floral arrangements, which include edible flower bouquets that come with donuts, chocolate fruits, as well as beer and wine gift baskets.
 Edible Blooms also has plenty of classic flower bouquets, too.

-Interflora takes things global, delivering to 150 countries, such as the UK, US, New Zealand and France.
-Their product range features mostly floral arrangements, including flower bouquets and baskets.
+Interflora takes things globally, delivering to 150 countries, such as the UK, US, New Zealand and France.
+Its product range features mostly floral arrangements, including flower bouquets and baskets.
 Extras like wine or soft toys can be added to any gift set for a fee.
 Interflora delivers to most places in Australia and around the world where fresh flowers are available.
 Orders have a $13 delivery fee, regardless of where you’re sending the gift.